active-logic/debug-chan/README.md

 Right now: too many similarities between Prolog, Debug-Chan and the better established Active Logic frame logger; trying to unify front ends and put the loggers under the same banner.

 More info will be provided later.

+*Unrelated note* - Gabranth is one of the coolest characters in FFXII, just keep that in mind.